Your experience abroad

 Are you thinking about trying to get international experience, but would rather not spend an extended time abroad?
 In that case, a summer school or an international week is perfect for you.
 Many of our partner universities (for example, in Korea, the Netherlands and the UK) offer programmes lasting two to five weeks in the summer, and some offer international weeks (such as in Hungary, Belgium and Finland) that only last a week.
 Take a look at your faculty’s blackboard or ask the International Office for advice.

-Alternatively, you can also establish international contacts here at home if you take part in one of the summer schools that SRH Heidelberg UAS hosts on various topics.
+Alternatively, you can also establish international contacts here at home if you take part in one of the summer schools that SRH University Heidelberg hosts on various topics.

 Our Partner Universities

-SRH Heidelberg UAS maintains a broad network of partnerships all over the world.
+SRH University Heidelberg maintains a broad network of partnerships all over the world.
 We are constantly exploring new opportunities to offer you a fantastic experience worldwide.

 Checklist Going abroad: step by step